oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 3. The public key used to verify the JWT MUST be the key located in the "cnf" claim of the corresponding Client Attestation JWT.

-4. The value of the `iss` claim, representing the client_id MUST match the value of the `sub` claim in the corresponding Client Attestation JWT.

-5. The Authorization Server MUST reject a JWT that is not valid in all other respects per "JSON Web Token (JWT)" {{RFC7519}}.
+4. The Authorization Server MUST reject a JWT that is not valid in all other respects per "JSON Web Token (JWT)" {{RFC7519}}.

 The following example is the decoded header and payload of a JWT meeting the processing rules as defined above.